Proxy vs VPN: What’s the Difference? Privacy, Security and Pricing Compared

 In contrast, a proxy must be manually set up at the application level.
 If you only configured a proxy on a browser, outbound internet traffic from other applications will remain under your real IP address.

-Both VPNs and proxy servers have free and paid services to choose from.
+Both VPNs and proxy servers have free and paid services to choose from, contributing to your website maintenance cost.

 If your only concern is hiding your IP and you don’t care about data security, free proxy servers are good enough as long as you don’t use them to handle sensitive information.